BloomTech-Labs/labs-api-node-starter/README.md

 ## API doc

-All routes can be viewed in the [DOCUMENTATION.md](DOCUMENTATION.md) file
+All routes can be viewed in the [/api-docs route](https://labs-api-starter.herokuapp.com/api-docs/)

 ## Getting Started